 Most commercial lending brokers treat underwriting as the funder's job.
-The best brokers do their own pre-underwriting on every deal before submission โ reviewing bank statements, identifying risks, calculating realistic approval amounts, and matching the deal to the right funder.
-This pre-underwriting is what separates ISOs with 65% approval rates from ISOs with 85% approval rates.
+The best brokers do their own pre-underwriting on every deal before submission — reviewing bank statements, identifying risks, calculating realistic approval amounts, and matching the deal to the right funder.
+Industry benchmark: pre-underwriting consistently separates ISOs with mediocre approval rates from ISOs with materially better approval rates.

 Here's how to read a merchant's bank statements like an underwriter and make submissions that fund.